-“When I saw you laying on your hospital bed, I felt like I was watching your funeral.”
+“When I saw you laying on that bed, it felt like I was watching your funeral.”

-While searching for the answer to this very difficult question, I discovered much about my life that was markedly inconsistent with what I claimed to believe.
+It was while searching for the answer to this question that I discovered much about my life that was markedly inconsistent with what I was claiming to believe

 I’d been extremely prideful and felt I had everything figured out and under control.